vycoder/portfolio/src/blogs/2018/weird-javascript.md

 ```

 ### Functions
 In Javascript, everything is either an object or a primitive.
-Functions are treated like usual objects as well, they could be assigned to variables, pass them around, or create them on the fly.
+Functions are treated like usual objects as well, they could be assigned to variables, passed around, or created on the fly.
 Javascript functions are first-class functions.

-Think of functions as special type of object that can have properties, another function but also has an invocable special property `code` and a `name`.
+Think of functions as special type of object that can have properties but functions also has an invocable special property called `code` and a string property called `name`.

 ```javascript
 function greet() {